ellisztamas/faps/docs/tutorials/01_introduction.rst

 introduction.

-FAPS uses Python as an interface, but it is hoped that this guide should allow users who aren't familiar with Python to adapt the code to their needs.
-It would be worthwhile to at least familiarise yourself with Python's data types, especially lists and NumPy arrays, and how list comprehensions work.
+FAPS uses Python as an interface, but it is hoped that this guide should allow users who aren’t familiar with Python to adapt the code to their needs.
+It would be worthwhile to at least familiarise yourself with Python’s data types, especially lists and NumPy arrays, and how list comprehensions work.
 A general introduction to Python concepts can be found `here <v>`__.
 I recommend interacting with FAPS through `IPython/Jupyter <http://ipython.org/>`__, which allows you to test